Suraj-kumar00/Getting-started-with-Git-Github/README.md

    ```
    git push origin "<your_branch_name>"
    ```
 > &#8555;.
-Create a [pull request](https://github.com/Suraj-kumar00/Getting-started-with-Git-Github/compare).
-So, that we can merge it.
+Create a [pull request](https://github.com/Suraj-kumar00/Getting-started-with-Git-Github/compare) so, that we can merge it.

 > XIII.
 Share your learning with this repo on social.
 ```